Training for parents and carers

 Adult learning from Worcestershire County Council

 Adult Learning offer new courses each term.
 Some of these may be of specific interest to parents and carers of children and/or young people with SEND.
+The courses are run at a variety of venues across the county, and some are online only.
 The courses have a charge associated with them, which is dependent on your circumstances.

 Herefordshire and Worcestershire SENDIASS training and development